 Do My Breast Implants have a Warranty?

 Yes, all three US based breast implant manufacturers have a warranty program for their breast implants.
 Natrelle (Allergan), Mentor (Johnson & Johnson) and Sientra (Silimed) all have generous warranties, including lifetime breast implant replacement.
 If your breast implant ever leaks, a new one will be supplied for replacement absolutely free.
-If a breast implants leaks within 10 years of your initial breast augmentation, financial assistance is available to help pay the surgical costs associated with breast implant replacement.
+If a breast implants leaks within ten years of your initial breast augmentation, financial assistance may be available to help pay for the surgical costs associated with Breast Implant Replacement.
 Warranty information is available below via the supplied links.
 For the latest details, please consult your plastic surgeon or check your breast implant manufacturer's web site.
 Breast implant warranties are frequently updated.